What does a Java developer do?

 A Java Developer is responsible for the design, development, and management of Java-based applications.
 Because Java is used so widely, particularly by large organizations, the daily roles vary widely, but can include owning a particular application or working on several at one time.

-This is a common debate in the IT world.
+Firstly, are we talking about Java developers or Java engineers?
+Engineers vs devs is a common debate in the IT world.
 As a swiftly changing field, many IT experts say titles don’t matter – the job description and responsibilities do.
-For the sake of this article, we are treating Java developers and engineers similarly.

-While a Java developer or engineer may be focused solely on app development that uses the Java language, a title like software developer or software engineer could mean working with multiple language or on specific customer-centric software that may not be Java-based.
+While a Java developer/engineer may be focused solely on app development that uses the Java language, a title like software developer or software engineer could mean working with multiple languages or on specific customer-centric software that may not be Java-based.

 In many cases, a Java developer’s job description goes well beyond mere computer programming.
-Many roles require that Java developers embrace taking part in full software development lifecycles and strive to improve the overall product by researching alternative ways and technologies to achieve the overall goal.
+Many roles require that Java developers:

 What is Java?